 8) Offer shade for hot days

 Whilst we don’t see too many very hot days in the UK, having somewhere to get out of the midday sun is always handy.
-Using parasols or awnings are still very common place, but why not mix it up a little?
+Using parasols or awnings is still very commonplace, but why not mix it up a little?